The Leopard (1963 film): Retrospective

+The film was included by the Vatican in a list of important films compiled in 1995, under the category of "Art".

 Awards and honors

 Preservation

 The original 8-perforation Technirama camera negative for The Leopard survives and was used by The Criterion Collection to create their video master for DVD and Blu-ray, with color timing supervised by the film's cinematographer, Giuseppe Rotunno.
 New preservation film elements were created using a 4K digital scan of the film, done with the cooperation of the Cineteca di Bologna, L'Immagine Ritrovata, The Film Foundation, Gucci, Pathé, Fondation Jérôme Seydoux-Pathé, Twentieth Century Fox, and Centro Sperimentale di Cinematografia-Cineteca Nazionale.

 This restoration premiered at the 2010 Cannes Film Festival.

 Home media

-There are several DVD editions available.
+There are several DVD editions of the film available: